Ph.D. Programs in English

 Students must schedule the Dissertation Defense with the Graduate Office and Advisory Committee at least three months ahead of time.
 Electronic copies of the dissertation should be distributed at least three weeks prior to the defense: to each Advisory Committee member and to department representatives.
 The student must also notify the UConn Events Calendar two weeks in advance.
 For further information, see this helpful guide from the Graduate School.

-Beginning in their first semester following the completion of coursework, MA/Ph.D. and Ph.D. students are required to provide annual written reports of their progress toward degree, including a self-evaluation by the student and a faculty evaluation by their major advisor.
-Their progress is evaluated each spring semester by the Director of Graduate Studies in consultation with the Associate Director of Graduate Studies.
-In the preparation of this report, students and their major advisors are required to meet with one another, and students should submit the review to the Graduate Office no later than April 1.
+Beginning in their first semester following the completion of coursework, MA/Ph.D. and Ph.D. students must annually report their progress by completing an Annual Review of Progress toward Degree, including a self-evaluation and a response from their major advisor.
+Neither evaluation need exceed 250 words.
+These evaluations are reviewed each spring semester by the Director of Graduate Studies (DGS) in consultation with the Associate Director of Graduate Studies (ADGS).
+In the preparation for the review, students and their major advisors should consult with one another about the students’ achievements, progress, and any potential delays over the previous academic year.
+The review is due to the Graduate Office no later than April 1.
+Please see the form for submission instructions.

-For students who are ABD, the review of academic standing charts progress in the writing of the dissertation.
+For students who are ABD, the Review of Progress toward Degree should focus on the dissertation.
 The self-evaluation from the student should record milestones achieved and set forth research and writing accomplished since the last evaluation as well as research and writing plans for the next twelve months.
-The evaluation by the major advisor should account for the timeliness of the student’s progress toward the degree, the quality of the work the student has produced in the preceding year, and areas in which the student can improve in the coming year.
-Neither evaluation is to exceed 500 words.

 Second-Year Review of MA Degree (MA/Ph.D.
 Track Only)